Oriole Dog Training Club Schedule of Classes

 Core Agility Courses

-[AG300] Pre-Competition - Skills Handling. - FULL Instructors: Janet Gauntt and Beth Bond.
+[AG300] Pre-Competition - Skills Handling.
+Instructors: Janet Gauntt and Beth Bond.
 10 weeks.
 This level is for dog and handler teams who are ready to train for competition.
 Basic handling maneuvers, identifying lines and angles of approach and exit, and discriminations will be among the concepts taught, as well as continuing to build obstacle performance.
 Prerequisites: Successful completion of the Agility 2/3, or by permission of the instructors.
 Note: Students may not take this class more than two times.
 Full Arena.

 |